About Cass County

 Property & Public Records

-The Cass County Recorder of Deeds office, located at 2725 Cantrell Road in Harrisonville, Missouri 64701, is responsible for maintaining and providing public access to land records and documents affecting real property in the county.
-The office can be reached at (816) 380-8225 and operates Monday through Friday during regular business hours.
+Cass County Recorder of Deeds office, located at 2725 Cantrell Road in Harrisonville, Missouri 64701, is responsible for maintaining and providing public access to land records and documents affecting real property in Cass County.
+The office can be reached through the office operates Monday through Friday during regular business hours.
 The Recorder's office maintains records including warranty deeds, quit claim deeds, deeds of trust, mortgages, releases, liens (mechanic's, judgment, tax), easements, rights-of-way, plat maps, and other instruments affecting title to real property.

 • Cass County provides online access to recorded documents through a subscription-based system, and the public can search land records by name, document type, legal description, or book and page reference.